metaplex-foundation/metaplex-android/README.md

 This SDK helps developers get started with the on-chain tools provided by Metaplex.
 It focuses its API on common use-cases to offer a smooth developer experience.

 ⚠️ Please note that this SDK has been implemented from scratch and is currently in alpha.
-It means some of the core API and interfaces might change from one version to another.
+This means some of the core API and interfaces might change from one version to another.
 Feel free to contact me about bugs, improvements, and new use cases.

 Please check the [Sample App](https://github.com/metaplex-foundation/metaplex-android/tree/main/sample).